Call us now:

 What are the risks associated with not having a Chanote?

 Buying land without a Chanote in Thailand exposes you to numerous legal risks.
-They are not guaranteed titles: they can be annulled, they do not provide accurate land-location, and do not guarantee the absence of disputes.
-The Por Bor Tor 5 is, on the other hand, just a slip to acknowledge that the tax on property has been paid and holds no real rights.
+These documents do not guarantee title, authorities can annul them, they do not provide accurate land location, and they do not guarantee the absence of disputes.
+The Por Bor Tor 5, on the other hand, only acknowledges that the owner has paid property tax and does not grant any real rights.

-In case of the disagreement, you cannot defend your rights if you have no Chanote.
-On top of that, Thai banks won’t issue mortgages against land without a Chanote.
-Many foreigners investors landed in limbo without registration or insecure title.
+In case of disagreement, you cannot defend your rights if you do not hold a Chanote.
+In addition, Thai banks will not issue mortgages for land without a Chanote.
+Many foreign investors have ended up in legal limbo without registration or with insecure title.

 And what’s the process before you place your order?